mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 weight: 2
 ---

+Matternote Personal Server allows your team to work together on shared project boards.

-Follow these steps to set up Personal Server on an Ubuntu server.
+Follow these steps it up on an Ubuntu server.

 ## Set up Ubuntu Server 18.04